Point Checklist: A Coronado Beach Vacation Guide

 History

 Coronado was once a lonely peninsula for over 10,000 years.
-It wasn’t until 1885, where it suddenly became a great location for a beach resort.
+It wasn’t until 1885, that it suddenly became a great location for a beach resort.

-After it was sold, and purchased by the California parks and recreation, did it actually grow to become a very popular area for tourists.
-You can read more about the history here.
+After it was sold, and purchased by California Parks and Recreation, it grew to become a very popular area for tourists.

 Best time to visit